tiagodavi/tiagodavi.github.io/index.md

 ✉ tiago@3visoes.com.br

 Software Engineering is my speciality and passion.
 I build api and apps with complex requirements.
 I know we don't build views inside back-end anymore, but we separate front-end (client-side) from back-end (api) and tests are very important for quality.
-I use Slack/Hangout, Bitbucket/GitHub, Bamboo/Travis, Jira/Pivotal.
+I use Slack/Hangout, Bitbucket/GitHub, Bamboo/Travis and Jira in remote teams.

 ### Over 13+ Years of experience Building Web Applications